` `

 Doing these fixes now will mean all your items in storage will be good to go and ready to wear when you take them out again.

-5. Polish your shoes
+6. Polish your shoes

 Storing shoes and boots can be difficult as they can lose their shape easily when put in a bag or box.
 The key is giving them a good polish before putting them into storage to protect them and so they are ready to use when you take them out again.
 Try to keep them completely separate from any clothes and to put some old newspaper inside them (or shoe trees if you have them) so they keep their shape.

-6. Give your clothes some space
+7. Give your clothes some space – Choose The Right Container

 Acid-free clear boxes like the ones pictured above are the best storage option if you can afford them.
 This is because they are stackable and you can easily see what’s in them.
 It’s also better to store clothes in plastic rather than wood, paper or cardboard boxes.
 This is because cardboard and wood contain chemicals that can transfer on to clothes and damage them.
 The boxes may also become a home for pests attracted to proteins in the glue that holds them together.
 If you don’t have access to those boxes, you could line cardboard boxes using quilt wadding and white sheets to add a layer of protection between the clothing.
 If you use plastic boxes make sure they’re not completely airtight, as some clothes (such as wool, silk and other natural fibres) need to breathe.